 Learnit processes personal information for the following purposes:

-To respond to any enquiries you make, provide customer support, facilitate your access to our registration platform, and provide services such as a delegate pass or sponsorship.
+To respond to any enquiries you make, provide customer support, facilitate your access to our registration platform, enable your participation in our event series (both on and offline) and provide services such as a delegate pass or sponsorship.

 To send you news and/or information regarding Learnit and to personalise your interactions with Learnit to ensure you receive the most interesting and relevant communications, and to send you important event information, including but not limited to, speaker announcements, agenda updates and invitations to events held by both Learnit and Learnit’s partners.